Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Installed Building Products financials

 |Return on assets TTM||9.04%|

 TTM: trailing 12 months

-There are currently 582,584 Installed Building Products shares held short by investors – that's known as Installed Building Products's "short interest".
-This figure is 27.4% down from 802,222 last month.
+There are currently 1.1 million Installed Building Products shares held short by investors – that's known as Installed Building Products's "short interest".
+This figure is 17.3% down from 1.3 million last month.

 There are a few different ways that this level of interest in shorting Installed Building Products shares can be evaluated.

 Installed Building Products's "short interest ratio" (SIR) is the quantity of Installed Building Products shares currently shorted divided by the average quantity of Installed Building Products shares traded daily (recently around 232040.3930131).
 Installed Building Products's SIR currently stands at 4.58.
 In other words for every 100,000 Installed Building Products shares traded daily on the market, roughly 4580 shares are currently held short.